hersheyg0105/GroceryAI/instructions/instructions.md

 - handle loading states during payment processing
 - display appropriate error messages using toast notifications

+## Stripe integration and webhook setup

 ## Initial Strip Setup
 - sign up for a stripe account and get API keys
 - add environment varaibles to .env.local

+## Product configuration
+- create a product in stripe with the name "donation"

+## Stripe configuration setup
+- create a new directory called config in your project rool
+- inside it, create a file called stripe.ts
+- for the product, create an object that will have a description to show to the users, a price field that will store the product id from stripe
+- This configuration will be used by the frontend and the API routes

+## Payment intent api implementation
+- creat a new api route in app/api/create-payment-intent/route.ts
+- import necessary dependencies
+- initialize the stripe client with your secret key and latest API version
+- return appropriate HTTP Status codes and error messages

 # Documentation